-Council Policy 7.6.4 the applicable Policy or Guidelines as amended.
+Active Transport Schools Grants Schools Council Policy 7.6.4 the applicable Policy or Guidelines as amended.
 Heritage Management - Interpretive Signage.
 Grant applications are assessed and approved by Administration based upon funding category guidelines and criteria.
 An amount up to \$1,000 may be available as a matched grant of 50% for each individual project through this funding category.
-Active Transport Schools Grants Schools Active Transport Schools Grants provide Ffinancial assistance for schools located within the City of Vincent towards active transport events, bike education and as an additional source of funding for schools participating in the Department of Transport's Your Move Connecting Schools program.
-The grants should aim to encourage, support and celebrate children, parents and staff in the City to choose active transport options to get to and from school.
+Active Transport Schools Grants provide Ffinancial assistance for schools located within the City of Vincent towards active transport events, bike education and as an additional source of funding for schools participating in the Department of Transport's Your Move Connecting Schools program.
+The grants should aim to encourage, support and celebrate children, parents and staff in the City to choose active transport options to get to and from School.
 Grant applications are assessed and approved by Administration based upon funding category guidelines and criteria.
-An amount up to \$1,000 may be available for each individual program or service through thisfunding category.
-Active Transport Community Initiatives Grants Not-for-profit organisations, clubs, associations, social enterprises, and registered charities Active Transport Community Initiatives Grants-Pp rovide financial assistance to eligible community groups and not-for-profit organisations to help fund community programs that promote or assist the community to engage in active transport.
+An amount up to \$1,000 may be available for each individual program or service through this funding category.
+Active Transport Community Initiatives Grants Not-for-profit organisations, clubs, associations, social enterprises, and registered charities Active Transport Community Initiatives Grants Pprovide financial assistance to eligible community groups and not-for-profit organisations to help fund community programs that promote or assist the community to engage in active transport.
 The grant can be applied to the presentation of a one off event or the development of a program which encourages, supports or celebrates initiatives that promote Vincent residents choosing active transport options.
 Grant applications are assessed and approved by Administration based upon funding category guidelines and criteria.
 An amount up to \$2,500 may be available for each individual program or service through this funding category.
-Transport Assistance Residents with demonstrated difficulty accessing transport to attend medical appointments Transport Assistance is provided to for have difficulty accessing transport to and from medical appointmentsSuch Aassistance is provided through direct referral to community based organisations that provide transport services or through prepaid taxi vouchers.
+Transport Assistance Residents with demonstrated difficulty accessing transport to attend medical appointments Transport Assistance is provided to for eligible residents who have difficulty accessing transport to and from medical appointments.
+Such Assistance is provided through direct referral to community based organisations that provide transport services or through prepaid taxi vouchers.
 Requests for assistance are assessed and approved by Administration based upon funding category guidelines and criteria.
-An amount up to \$100 may be available to individuals and \$150 may be available to each couple annually, in the form of pre- paid taxi vouchers, through this funding category.
-Special Assistance Welfare Property Assistance Fund Residents requiring property repairs to prevent serving of a notice under Section 135 of the Health Act 1911 or Schedule 3.1 of the Local Government Act 1995 Special Assistance Welfare is provided by the City of Vincent to with undertaking repairs on a property and/or remove items to prevent the serving of a notice under Section 135 of the Health Act 1911 "Unfit for Human Habitation" or Schedule 3.1 of the Local Government Act 1995.
+An amount up to \$100 may be available to individuals and Special Assistance Welfare Residents requiring property repairs to prevent serving of a notice under Section 135 of the Health Act 1911 or Schedule 3.1 of the Local Government Act 1995 eriteria.
+An amount up to \$100 may be available to individuals and \$150 may be available to each couple annually, in the form of prepaid taxi vouchers, through this funding category.
+Special Assistance Welfare is provided by the City of Vincent to with undertakeing repairs on a property and/or remove items to prevent the serving of a notice under Section 135 of the Health Act 1911 "Unfit for Human Habitation" or Schedule 3.1 of the Local Government Act 1995.
 Such support is provided where an individual requires financial assistance to improve the condition of their premises with any funds paid directly to service providers/businesses engaged to undertake the works.
 No funds are paid to the individual(s) inhabiting the property.